kynoze/Forward_2.1/README.md

 ---
 ## **What it does**

-- ✅ Index files/messages from any channel
+- ✅ Index files/videos from any public channel ***without admin permission***, in private channel bot need admin permission.
 - ✅ Store files in a MongoDB database
 - ✅ Forward files to a set target channel
 - ✅ View total files stored